Alisa-Mak/NLP-Interview-Questions/README.md

 61. **What is the difference between static and contextual embeddings?**
 - **Static Embeddings**: Fixed word vectors that do not change with context (e.g., Word2Vec, GloVe).
 Each word has a single representation.
 - **Contextual Embeddings**: Dynamic word vectors that vary depending on the surrounding words (e.g., ELMo, BERT).
 Each word’s representation changes based on its context in a sentence.

+Here are brief explanations for each question:

+62. **What is class imbalance?
+How can it be identified?
+Name all approaches to solving this problem.**
+**Class imbalance** occurs when some classes in a dataset are underrepresented compared to others.
+It can be identified by checking the distribution of class labels. **Approaches** to solve it include:
+  - Resampling (oversampling minority class or undersampling majority class)
+  - Using synthetic data generation (e.g., SMOTE)
+  - Applying class weights in loss functions
+  - Using anomaly detection techniques

+63. **Can dropout be used during inference, and why?**
+Dropout is not used during inference because it randomly drops units during training to prevent overfitting.
+During inference, dropout is disabled to ensure consistent and reliable predictions.

+64. **What is the difference between the Adam optimizer and AdamW?**
+**AdamW** differs from Adam by decoupling weight decay from the optimization step.
+AdamW applies weight decay directly to the weights, while Adam combines weight decay with the gradient updates.

+65. **How do consumed resources change with gradient accumulation?**
+**Gradient accumulation** reduces memory consumption by accumulating gradients over multiple mini-batches before performing a single update.
+This allows for larger effective batch sizes without requiring proportional memory.

+66. **How to optimize resource consumption during training?**
+Optimize resource consumption by:
+  - Using gradient accumulation
+  - Reducing batch size
+  - Implementing mixed precision training
+  - Employing efficient data loaders
+  - Utilizing distributed training

+67. **What ways of distributed training do you know?**
+- **Data Parallelism**: Splitting data across multiple processors.
+- **Model Parallelism**: Splitting the model across different processors.
+- **Hybrid Parallelism**: Combining both data and model parallelism.
+- **Distributed Data Parallel (DDP)**: Synchronizing gradients across multiple nodes.

+68. **What is textual augmentation?
+Name all methods you know.**
+**Textual augmentation** involves creating variations of text data to improve model robustness.
+Methods include:
+  - Synonym replacement
+  - Random insertion
+  - Random deletion
+  - Back-translation
+  - Contextual augmentation (e.g., using models like BERT)

+69. **Why is padding less frequently used?
+What is done instead?**
+Padding is less frequently used because it can introduce inefficiencies.
+Instead, **dynamic batching** and **sequence bucketing** are used to handle varying sequence lengths more efficiently.

+70. **Explain how warm-up works.**
+**Warm-up** involves gradually increasing the learning rate from a small value to the target value over a few iterations at the beginning of training.
+This helps stabilize training and improve convergence.

+71. **Explain the concept of gradient clipping?**
+**Gradient clipping** involves setting a threshold to limit the magnitude of gradients during training.
+It prevents exploding gradients by clipping gradients that exceed a predefined value.

+72. **How does teacher forcing work, provide examples?**
+**Teacher forcing** involves using the true output from the training data as the next input during training a sequence model, rather than the model’s own previous prediction.
+For example, in sequence-to-sequence models, the true target word is fed as input at each step rather than the model’s predicted word.

+73. **Why and how should skip connections be used?**
+**Skip connections** help with training deep networks by allowing gradients to flow more easily through the network.
+They connect layers directly to later layers, bypassing intermediate layers to prevent vanishing gradients and improve learning.

+74. **What are adapters?
+Where and how can we use them?**
+**Adapters** are small trainable modules added to pre-trained models, allowing fine-tuning on specific tasks without modifying the entire model.
+They can be used to adapt models to new tasks with minimal training.

+75. **Explain the concepts of metric learning.
+What approaches do you know?**
+**Metric learning** focuses on learning a distance metric to measure similarity between data points.
+Approaches include:
+  - **Contrastive Loss**: Minimizes the distance between similar pairs and maximizes it between dissimilar pairs.
+  - **Triplet Loss**: Uses anchor, positive, and negative samples to enforce a margin between similar and dissimilar pairs.
+  - **Siamese Networks**: Networks that learn embeddings by comparing pairs of inputs.